BorysLevytskyi/DeclarativeUnitTesting/Article.md

 ```

 ## Mocking Dependencies: Specs and Fixtures to Setup Mocks
-There are cases when just creating entities trough fluent interface is not enough for removing all the boilerplate code from the unit test and that is when you need so setup dependencies and mock inderect inputs and indirect outputs.
+There are cases when just creating entities trough fluent interface is not enough for removing all the boilerplate code from the unit test and that is when you need so setup dependencies and mock indirect inputs and indirect outputs.
 Setting up mocks right in the test cases adds more clutter and hinders clarity of a unit test.
 So this boilerplate code has to go somewhere.
 And this somewhere is what I call a `Spec` base class from which each test class is inherited.
 It's job is to do:
 - Provide you vocabulary for expressing your givens trough `Fixture` (TODO: maybe spec is a fixture)
 - Setup all mocks with entities your created as your givens
 - Capture and provide access to indirect outputs crated by your mocks